jessechen/arrowed/README.md

 Usage
 -----

-List the arrows in order in the query parameter s, using either ULRD or 8462 notation.
+List the arrows in order in the query parameter a, using either ULRD or 8462 notation.

 Production
 ----------